awsdocs/amazon-rds-user-guide/doc_source/mysql-replication-gtid.md

 **To enable GTID\-based replication for existing read replicas**

+1. If the DB instance or any read replica is using an RDS for MySQL version that doesn't support GTID\-based replication, upgrade the engine version:
+   + If the DB instance or any read replica is using an 8\.0 version of RDS for MySQL version lower than 8\.0\.26, upgrade the DB instance or read replica to 8\.0\.26 or a higher MySQL 8\.0 version\.
-1. If the DB instance or any read replica is using RDS for MySQL version 5\.7\.22 or lower, upgrade the DB instance or read replica\.
-Upgrade to RDS for MySQL version 5\.7\.23 or a later MySQL 5\.7 version\.
+   + If the DB instance or any read replica is using a 5\.7 version of RDS for MySQL version lower than 5\.7\.23, upgrade the DB instance or read replica to 5\.7\.23 or a higher MySQL 5\.7 version\.

    For more information, see [Upgrading the MySQL DB engine](USER_UpgradeDBInstance.MySQL.md)\.